 What if a child is old enough to ask to breastfeed?

 Your baby has been asking to breastfeed since birth.
-Whether it was sucking his fingers, searching with his mouth or by crying, even tiny babies can ask to breastfeed.
+Whether it was by showing feeding cues such as sucking his fingers, searching with his mouth or by crying, even tiny babies can ask to breastfeed.
 Later a toddler will be able to ask in different ways, perhaps lifting your top or using a special name for breastfeeding.
 Since some two-year-olds can have a good grasp of language, being able to ask for a breastfeed in words is not a sign that your child needs to wean.
 However, it may mean that it is easier for you to negotiate shorter feeds, or delay breastfeeding until you get home.
 This is all part of the process of natural weaning.Breastfeeding a toddler or pre-schooler is not a newsworthy or shocking event as it is biologically normal.Click To Tweet

 Is the mother doing it for herself?